-The physical side effects after an abortion will vary from woman to woman.
-There are potential side effects and risks that you should be aware of.
+The physical side effects after an abortion can vary from woman to woman and there are potential side effects and risks that you should be aware of.
 It is important to talk to a health professional as well as the doctor who will perform your abortion about possible side effects.
-Your period should return about 4 – 6 weeks after the abortion and you can get pregnant again soon after the abortion.
+Your period should return about 4-6 weeks after the abortion, and you can get pregnant again soon after the abortion.
 If your doctor has prescribed antibiotics, it is important to take them as directed in order to help prevent infection.

 The following is a list of side effects that are frequently experienced after an abortion.
 It is possible to experience these side effects for as long as 2 to 4 weeks following the procedure.

 Potential and more serious complications following an abortion